 In this course we aim to put communication skills into practice.
 Students have mentioned that one of the most memorable tutorial activities is on the topic of persuasion.
 In this activity, class members battle it out to persuade other students to accept their point of view and to "cross the line" to join their team.
-Also, this trimester, in response to student feedback and changes to the course at Griffith University, we are increasing the tutorial participation assessment to a value of 30% to match the workload.
-This assessment involves a number of activities through the trimester which build and practise skills including those needed for the reflective essay and future business communication situations.
+Also, this trimester, in response to student feedback and changes to the course at Griffith University, we are removing the final exam (20%) and increasing the in-course experiential learning, to give more support with the prepration of the essay, by including a compulsory consultation with student's Essay Plan, in order to support student success.